SourceHorizon/logger/README.md

 # Acknowledgments

-This package was originally created by [Simon Choi](https://github.com/simc).
+This package was originally created by [Simon Choi](https://github.com/simc), with further development by [Harm Aarts](https://github.com/haarts), greatly enhancing its functionality over time.